jetstream-cloud/js2docs/docs/ui/exo/access-instance.md

 When prompted, enter the `exouser` passphrase.

-If you want to force password authentication, but are being prompted for a public key (or password for your public key), you can instead try
+If you want to force passphrase authentication, but are being prompted for a public key (or passphrase for your public key), you can instead try
 ```
 ssh -o PreferredAuthentications=password -o PubkeyAuthentication=no exouser@<PUBLIC_IP>
 ```